krisbock/mslearn-mlops-r/documentation/01-aml-job.md

 ## Challenge scenario

 To automate machine learning workflows, you can define machine learning tasks in scripts.
-To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.
+To execute any workflow consisting of R scripts, use Azure Machine Learning jobs.
 Azure Machine Learning jobs store all metadata of a workflow, including input parameters and output metrics.
 By running scripts as jobs, it's easier to track and manage your machine learning models.

 ## Prerequisites